wlav/cppyy/doc/source/functions.rst

     >>> from cppyy.gbl import global_function
     >>>

-Class static functions are treated the same way as free functions, except that they are accessible either through the class or through an instance, just like Python's ``staticmethod``.

 Free functions can be bound to a class, following the same rules as apply to Python functions: unless marked as static, they will turn into member functions when bound to an instance, but act as static functions when called